 Is it ever legal to smoke cannabis before work?

 There are no specific laws against working while under the influence of cannabis.
-Employers are theoretically allowed to tolerate it, although they may be firmly against it.
+Employers may tolerate it, although they may be firmly against it.
 General laws against performing unsafe work while impaired by any legal or illegal substance make it illegal to smoke cannabis before work in many professions.
-Generally, employers do not and are not even allowed to drug test their employees.
-Only if very safety-sensitive work is being performed are employers permitted to test for this legal drug.
+Generally, employers do not and should not be able to drug test their employees; only if very safety-sensitive work is necessary, then employers can permit to test for this legal drug.
 Airplane pilots, for example, must pass cannabis tests.

 Laws against driving while under the influence of cannabis exist everywhere.
 The police enforce these laws as strictly as laws against drinking and driving. cannabis tests are as easy for the police to perform as alcohol breathalyzer tests.